Install Cypht v1.4.x

 2. Install cypht using Docker

 Using Docker is one of the easiest way to install cypht as the cypht docker image comes with all the steps required in the manual instalation done for you.
-But the bad news is that this instllation way requires docker knowledge.
+But the bad news is that this installation way requires docker knowledge.

 Here is the cypht docker repository: https://hub.docker.com/r/sailfrog/cypht-docker

-To run containers required by cypht, please, first make sure you have docker and docker-compose installed on your system, then take a look on the section "exemple docker-compose" of repository overview, then do the following:
+To run containers required by cypht, please, first make sure you have docker and docker-compose installed on your system, then take a look on the section "example docker-compose" of repository overview, then do the following:

 NOTE: Please change usernames and passwords before using the given docker-compose code in your production environment.